 Sediment, Nutrient, & Pollution

 The Seneca Pure Waters' Sediment, Nutrient, and Pollution Reduction program (SNPR) was established in 2021 with a mission to support water quality improvement action within the Seneca Lake watershed.
-The program has a specific focus on reducing sediment and nutrients that negatively impact the water quality of the the lake and its tributaries, and will provide financial support to projects that reduce these pollutants.
+The program has a specific focus on reducing sediment and nutrients that negatively impact the water quality of the lake and its tributaries, and will provide financial support to projects that reduce these pollutants.

 Impacts of Pollutants Entering Seneca Lake